69th Year! 69th Year!

 Alistair Black - lead guitar, backing vocals

-Keith Henderson - vocals, rhythm guitar
+Keith Henderson - backing vocals, rhythm guitar

 Ricky Alcorn - bass, backing vocals